flabbyninja/scratch/README.md

 # scratch

-A set of code snippets to ilustrate some language features and behaviours, as well as utility scripts and config for faster and standardised development.
+Code snippets illustrating language features and behaviours, plus utility scripts and config for faster and standardised development.